Acadian Driftwood: Overview

 The song is a portrayal of the troubled history of Nova Scotia and Acadia.
-Specifically, it is about the Expulsion of the Acadians during the rivalry between the French and the British over what is now Nova Scotia, New Brunswick, Prince Edward Island and most of Maine.
+Specifically, it is about the Expulsion of the Acadians during the war between the French and the British over what is now Nova Scotia, New Brunswick, Prince Edward Island and most of Maine.

 Robertson's lyrics were influenced by Henry Wadsworth Longfellow's 1847 poem Evangeline, which describes the deportation of Acadians.
 On The Band's recording of the song, the lead vocal is traded on the verses between Richard Manuel, Levon Helm, and Rick Danko, with all three singers harmonizing on the choruses.
 Instrumentally, the recording is noted for its overdubbed fiddle playing by Byron Berline.

 Robertson took poetic license with the historical record.
 The deportations happened during the French and Indian War that had erupted in North America prior to the opening of the wider conflict of the Seven Years War, so "the war" was not "over" but in fact had only just begun.
 The expulsion commenced immediately after the British capture of Fort Beauséjour (1755) in present-day New Brunswick and not after "What went down on the Plains of Abraham," a battle fought in 1759 in Quebec.
 The deportations ended when the war ended, with the signing of the Treaty of Paris (1763).

 AllMusic critic Rob Bowman described "Acadian Driftwood" as "a slightly more complex and ambitious (and successful) down-north analog to "The Night They Drove Old Dixie Down."
 The Sarasota Herald-Tribune affirmed the relationship with "The Night They Drove Old Dixie Down," noting that it had much of "the tone and historical sensitivity" as the earlier song.
 The Herald-Tribune further noted that the song deals with the theme in a way that not only highlights the plight of the Acadians but also relates it to continuing oppression in the world.